-- Determination - Dedication put the training in well before you go. - Health if you are not well when you start the ascent, you are unlikely to get better as you ascend.
+- Determination - Dedication put the training in well before you go. - Health.
+If you are not well when you start the ascent, you are unlikely to get better as you ascend.

-It is an amazing, achievable goal to reach the top of Africa.
-Even if you do not make it to the summit, it is a great trek in a fascinating country.
+It's an amazing, achievable goal to reach the top of Africa.
+Even if you don't make it to the summit it's a great trek in a fascinating country.